20a31a05e8/Personal_Recipe_Book/README.md

 3. Make your changes and submit a pull request.
 4. Follow the code of conduct and coding standards in the project.
 5. For more details, please read our Contributing Guidelines.
+6. Star the repository and shower some love towards the recipe book

 ## 💡 Feature Ideas
 Looking for ways to contribute?
 Here are some feature ideas that you can work on during Hacktoberfest: